inflatador/boomerang/README.md

 Requirements: Vagrant and Virtualbox

 The playbook will set the django project, database name, database username, and database password to the same value.
-To change the value, edit the vagrant file and change 'mysite' to a value of your choosing.
+The default value is 'mysite'.
+To change the value, edit the Vagrant file and change 'mysite' to a value of your choosing.

 ```
 ansible.extra_vars = {